 “To plant a garden is to believe in tomorrow.” – Audrey Hepburn

-I’ve also started making a list of gardening chores that I’ll want to start on soon.
+I’m making a list of gardening chores that I’ll want to start on soon.
 Among the first will be replacing the landscape fabric in my garden walkways, and cleaning out my garden beds.

 I wish I enjoyed winter as much as Libby does.
 I think it’s her favorite season.
 Winter has its own charms, though, so I try to focus on those while I await the first signs of spring.
 If winter gets you down, try some of the things that help me.
 I hope they’ll help you, too!